Preschool

 responsible for watering it daily.

-Materials: Old pair of nylon legs,
+Materials: Old pair of

-bands, googlie eyes (the ones you sew on), pipe cleaners and a spray
+cat food tins), elastic bands, googlie eyes (the ones you sew on), pipe

 Description: